Jennifer Aniston: And The Pregnancy Rumors Just Keep On Coming Ahead Of Oscars

 Aniston was unfortunately caught up in the drama that ensued after Angelina Jolie announced she was filing for divorce from Pitt, due to the ongoing rumor that it was because of an affair that Jolie and Pitt had that Aniston’s marriage to the Allied star came to an end.

-This has since been stamped out as false by filmmaker Ian Halperin who is working on a tell all documentary about Brangelina’s relationship.
+This has since been stamped out as false by filmmaker Ian Halperin who is working on a tell-all documentary about Brangelina’s relationship.
 Halperin insists that Pitt and Aniston had been estranged long before Brad and Angelina got together.

 All that aside, tabloids couldn’t resist spurring on yet another rumor about Aniston, which of course has to do with a supposed pregnancy.